Data-Driven Calibration of Large Liquid Detectors with Unsupervised Learning: Validation

 The data and simulations used in this analysis use runs immediately after completion of the SNO+ liquid scintillator fill in May 2022.
 This run range was chosen due to the high rate of \ce{^{214}BiPo} coincidences from the elevated radon contamination from the fill operation.
 These can provide a useful dataset for comparing timing calibrations as performed in \autoref{sec:bipo}.
 MC studies were based on generated \ce{^{210}Po} decays in the detector.
 For data studies, events were selected with reconstructed energies between \qty{0.35}{\mega\electronvolt} and \qty{0.55}{\mega\electronvolt} to select \ce{^{210}Po} decays.
-Since the salient features of \ce{^{210}Po} decays are point-like energy depositions, contamination with other events that are also relatively point like should not significantly affect the calibration.
+This cut gives an approximately \qty{98}{\percent} pure \ce{^210Po} sample.
+The other significant backgrounds we expect in this region are the beta emitters \ce{^210Bi} and \ce{^39Ar}.
+Since the salient features of \ce{^{210}Po} alpha decays are point-like energy depositions, contamination with beta events that are also very point like should not significantly affect the calibration.
 Both data and MC datasets use approximately 7 million events after cuts.